10 Real Estate Appraisal Data Points to Find for Property Research

 Property tax is an annual tax paid on a property owned by an individual or other legal entity.
 The local government, where the property is located, is the one calculating the property tax that is paid by property owners.
 Property taxes go to a local government fund.
 It is used to fund water and sewer improvements, education, police and fire departments, libraries, road construction, and other services that benefit the community.

-9. Property Characteristics
+9. Real Estate Property Characteristics

 Specific property characteristics are essential when doing property research.
 It determines the precise market value, and each property characteristic has its evaluation contribution.
 Here is the list of characteristics that make up the property: